TeamPrius/architecture/README.md

 # architecture

 This repository will contain a security architecture we designed for the capstone project of the Fields/Cyber Connexion cybersecurity program.
+In order to compile on our AWS lab environment we have split up the architecture into two parts.
+One contains the on premises and non-production environments.
+The other contains the on premises and production environments.

 ## architecture visualization